Ngāruawāhia: Christianity

+In 1995, the Holy Trinity Anglican Church burned down, and a new church had been built in its place by 1998.

-Tribal Huk
+Tribal Huk gang

 A local gang is Tribal Huk, who have been seen as heroes by the community for providing lunches to schoolchildren in Ngāruawāhia, Hamilton and Huntly.
 In particular, they have been known for making sandwiches, which earned them the nickname "Sandwich Gang".

 In October 2016, Tribal Huk president Jamie Pink started a movement against methamphetamine, known in New Zealand as "P".
 Waikato District Mayor Allan Sanson supported Pink's message to Ngāruawāhia methamphetamine dealers to either leave the town within 24 hours or "visits" would begin.

 The demand was also supported by members of the community who had gathered at a local meeting.
 According to a gang source, Ngāruawāhia became P free, but the Police Association stated that there was no evidence that P dealers had left Ngāruawāhia.
 There is additionally concern Pink has damaged the work that Tribal Huk did feeding a thousand Waikato schoolchildren.
 In November 2016, another community meeting was held.
 Pink was not present.